a-tk/a-tk.github.io/docs/_posts/2023-03-11-logan-apron-replacement.markdown

 Next, I could scrape the ways to fit the saddle.

-This is the final blueing for each way surface.
+This is the final bluing for each way surface.

 ![lathe](/assets/apron-conversion/saddle-6.jpg)
 ![lathe](/assets/apron-conversion/saddle-7.jpg)
 ![lathe](/assets/apron-conversion/saddle-8.jpg)
 ![lathe](/assets/apron-conversion/saddle-9.jpg)

-This isn't the best job, but its definitely functional.
+This isn't the best job, but it's definitely functional.

 I know there is wear on the bedways themselves, so I chose not to get to carried away with the scraping.